nolanbconaway/raspi-nyc-train-display/raspi-setup.md

 ### Install mailutils

-If you're running things through crontab, you'll also want to install mailutils so that you can read error messages that mightve been generated.
+If you're running things through crontab, you'll also want to install mailutils so that you can read error messages that might've been generated.

 ``` sh
 sudo apt-get install mailutils